Maxcharm/learngit/readme.txt

 This is a file to learn about git.
 This is a new branch.
-Git is better than SVN.
+Git is much better than SVN.
 Git is very good indeed if we use it right.
 Git has a mutable index called stages.
 Git tracks changes of files.